rpetit3/dragonflye/README.md

 By default it will attempt to use all available CPU cores.

 ### --ram
-Shovill will do its best to keep memory usage below this value, but it is not guaranteed.
+Dragonflye will do its best to keep memory usage below this value, but it is not guaranteed.
 If you are on a HPC cluster, you should make sure you tell your job submission engine a value higher than this.